drocheam/optrace/docs/source/details/color.rst

 In its default configuration, the Perceptual Colorimetric rendering intent scales the chroma of all colors to ensure they fall within the target gamut.
 Alternatively, a fixed rescaling factor (within the range 0 to 1) can be supplied via the :python:`chroma_scale` parameter.
-This allows for consistent scaling, which can be beneficial when comparing different images.
+This allows for consistent scaling, which can be beneficial when comparing multiple images.
 In the adaptive scaling scenario, an additional :python:`L_th` parameter can be specified.
-This parameter represents a relative luminance threshold: colors with luminance below this threshold are excluded from the calculation of the scaling factor.
+This parameter represents a relative luminance threshold: colors with relative luminance below this threshold are excluded from the calculation of the scaling factor.
 This can be useful for disregarding dark but saturated image regions that might otherwise influence the overall chroma scaling.
-For more detailed information, refer to :ref:`usage_color`.
+For more detailed information, refer to section :ref:`usage_color`.

-The effect of different rendering intents is illustrated in the next figures.
-The rendered images were created using the :ref:`example_prism`.
-Since all spectral wavelengths create colors beyond the sRGB gamut, this leads to an extreme case.
-In the first image the lightness component is pictured, the following images should be the colored version of this lightness image.
-With the Absolute Colorimetric rendering intent, one can see not only the colors having different saturation, but the lightness gradient is different compared to the first image.
-This can especially be seen around :math:`x = 1.3` mm to :math:`x= 1.4` mm.
-While the lightness values were in fact unchanged, this subjective difference comes from the Helmholtz-Kohlrausch effect :footcite:`HelmKohlWiki`, which describes that color saturation can lead to higher perceived lightness.
-Since the saturation was clipped, and the maximum value depends on the spectral wavelength, saturation ratios are falsified, leading to this effect behaving differently for every color.
-The third image shows the Perceptual Colorimetric rendering intent.
-One can clearly see a decreased saturation for all colors.
-However, the saturation ratios are kept, and the lightness gradient matches the lightness image.

-The effect of different rendering intents is illustrated in the following figures, generated using the :ref:`example_prism`.This scenario represents an extreme case, since all spectral wavelengths produce colors exceeding the sRGB gamut.
+The effect of different rendering intents is illustrated in the following figures, generated using the :ref:`example_prism`-Example.
+This scenario represents an extreme case, since all spectral wavelengths produce colors exceeding the sRGB gamut.
 The first image depicts the lightness component.
 Subsequent images display the colored versions corresponding to this lightness image.
 Observing the result of the Absolute Colorimetric rendering intent, one can discern not only variations in color saturation but also a distinctly different lightness gradient compared to the initial image.